Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 :ref:`RS485 Master Extension <rs485_extension>` can be used to connect other remote stacks of Bricks and Bricklets.

-Advanced users can use the RED Brick with full access on the underlying `Debian <http://www.debian.org>`__ system.
+Advanced users can use the RED Brick with full access to the underlying `Debian <http://www.debian.org>`__ system.
 Over a GPIO FPC header, the expert user can directly access gpio/spi/i2c pins for individual hardware development.